Satya968/MoodSense/README.md

 # **MoodSense**

-**A Real-Time Physiological Monitoring System for Relapse Prevention and Recovery Support**
+**A Real-Time Physiological Monitoring System for Relapse Prevention and Recovery Support in deaddiction phase**
 ##  🎯 **Overview-Revolutionizing Addiction Recovery Through Continuous Mood Surveillance**
 MoodSense addresses one of the most critical challenges in addiction recovery: **objective tracking and reporting of mood patterns over time**.
 Mood disorders, including depression and bipolar disorders, are the most common psychiatric comorbidities among patients with substance use disorders, making continuous mood monitoring essential for successful recovery outcomes.